12 business cost saving ideas to improve cash flow

 - Team efficiency: Removing necessary tools creates workflow bottlenecks

-How to prioritize cost reduction efforts
+How to prioritise cost reduction efforts

 Quick wins (high impact, low effort):